digital-work-lab/literature-review-seminar/index.md

 Welcome!
 The Literature Review Seminar is organized by the digital work lab (Prof. Dr. Gerit Wagner) at Otto-Friedrich-Universität Bamberg.
-It is designed to equip Master's students, Ph.D. students and researchers in Information Systems, Management, and Organizational Sciences, with the skills to leverage state-of-the-art literature review methods and tools.
+It is designed to equip Master's students, Ph.D. students, and researchers in Information Systems, Management, and Organizational Sciences, with the skills to leverage state-of-the-art literature review methods and tools.
-You can find all information about the seminar in our [syllabus](docs/syllabus.html).
+You can find all the information about the seminar in our [syllabus](docs/syllabus.html).

 ## Sign up!

 - To sign up, [e-mail](mailto:gerit.wagner@uni-bamberg.de) me and suggest a review topic you are interested in.
 - The seminar is taught in two full-day sessions at the University of Bamberg.
 - It is open to participants from other departments and universities.
-- There are no registration frees.
+- There are no registration fees.

 <!--
 {: .info }
 > **Info** Registration deadline: October 19th, 2024.
 > We are currently updating the contents for the upcoming winter semester (2024/25).
 You can find the dates and times for the sessions in the table below.
 -->

+{: .info }
+> **Info** Upcoming Seminar
+> The seminar will be offered with sessions on May 16 and May 23 (8.00-16.00, WE5/05.005).

 ## Goals